Octo-Labs/orm_adapter_aws/README.md

 This gem relies on the `example_app_shared` set of examples from `orm_adapter`.
 Those examples test some functionality that is not supplied by SimpleDB, so those tests are failing.
 Be aware of then when running the specs.
 Again, *some test failures are expected*.
+See `spec/spec_helper.rb` for a list of specs that are expedted to fail.

 ```bash
 $ rspec spec